-The Library supports faculty teaching by providing instruction on a variety of critical research skills, such as information literacy, using and applying technology in creative and innovative ways, and conducting archival research.
+The Library provides instruction on a variety of critical research skills, such as information literacy, maps and GIS, emerging technologies and more!
 Sound intriguing?
 Learn more about how the library can support your course and student research skills.

 Our teaching focuses on the competencies required to conduct original research in specific disciplines, including the reflective discovery of information, the understanding of how information is produced and valued, and the use of information in creating new knowledge and participating ethically in communities of learning.
 Our teaching emphasizes specific skills required to succeed in modern academic research, as well as the general literacies needed to navigate complicated information landscapes.